 Sometimes a resident of another state is hurt while in Ohio.
 Other times, an Ohio resident seeks counsel from an out-of-state attorney who has particular experience fitting the client's personalized legal needs, but who is not licensed to practice in Ohio.
 Or, there may be times when it would be beneficial to file your case in an Ohio state or federal court when your client has a choice among several proper venues.

 We are always glad to discuss these legal issues with other attorneys, and to provide our analysis to help you decide where to file your case.
 Should you decide to file in Ohio, we will support your motion for admission pro hac vice and work closely with you throughout the case.
 Or, if you prefer, we will take full responsibility for the case, relieving you of worry about idiosyncratic rules of procedure and foreign law, as well as the burden of frequent travel to a far-off venue.

 Ohio's Statute of Limitations is generally two years in personal injury cases and one year in nursing home negligence cases and medical malpractice cases.
-If you are an out-of-state attorney with a possible cause of action in Ohio, contact us or another Ohio lawyer as soon as possible.
+If you are an out-of-state or out-of-county attorney with a possible cause of action in Ohio, contact us as soon as possible.

 We are never a "silent partner."
 At Friedman, Domiano & Smith, if we put our name on a case, we will be actively involved in every stage of the litigation.
 Our fee-sharing arrangements are negotiated on a case-by-case basis, and reflect the high level of involvement and experience we bring to the case.
 Agreements are based on many factors, including the relative participation of each firm in the day-to-day conduct of the case, provision of administrative support services, and division of expenses.
 If you prefer not to remain actively involved, we will take full responsibility for the case.